-Ex-charity boss 'faced three complaints'
+Ex-charity boss sent inappropriate texts

 'Matters closed'

-Save The Children said concerns were raised about "inappropriate behaviour and comments" by Mr Forsyth 2015.

-In a statement, Mr Forsyth said he had made "some personal mistakes during my time at Save the Children".
+In his statement, Mr Forsyth said he had made "some personal mistakes during my time at Save the Children".

 "I recognise that on a few occasions I had unsuitable and thoughtless conversations with colleagues, which I now know caused offence and hurt.